Aadesh59/easyliving/README.md

--- Create the database if it doesn't exist
+-- Create the database if it doesn't exist:
 CREATE DATABASE IF NOT EXISTS easy_living;

--- Use the created database
+-- Use the created database:
 USE easy_living;

--- Create the users table with the role column
+-- Create the users table with the role column:
 CREATE TABLE IF NOT EXISTS users (
     id INT AUTO_INCREMENT PRIMARY KEY,
     full_name VARCHAR(255) NOT NULL,